 Just Got Engaged?
 Here Are The First Things To Do Next

 You’ve just got engaged – how blummin’ wonderful!
 Many congratulations – the day of the proposal really is one of the happiest days ever.
-If you have a ring, I bet you can’t stop staring at it.
+If you have a ring, can you stop staring at it?
 Even if you weren’t really into jewellery, I bet you’re loving your engagement ring.
 Are you looking at your hand right now?
 Good!

-Relish it amongst the two of you.
+You could relish it amongst the two of you for a wee while.
 We both loved being engaged from the delicious, giddy feeling of what we had just declared to each other, to telling our families and friends over pub meals, drinks out, a curry (him) and a picnic in the park (me).
 Of course engaged couples are not all the same.
 I say lap it up, soak it in because as soon as you start to tell people who know you, the questions, the advice as well as the congratulations will begin.
 You might feel a bit overwhelmed if you haven’t had chance to absorb it all yourself first.
 For some, this cosy temporary secret can be for a day or two.
 Others last about 20 minutes before they start to share their engagement news.
 It’s such a brilliant time, they want to shout it from the rooftops.

 THE ENGAGING MOMENT

 If you love your photographic memories, try and find someone to take a picture of the two of you minutes after your engagement.
 Ideally someone good, but you can never find a good or pro-photographer when you really need one can you?!
 And of course, there’s always the selfie if there’s no-one about, if that’s what you prefer or if the proposal happened over morning coffee and croissants whilst in your pyjamas.